popskraft/nutcracker/content/new-jersey/industrial-absorbent-pads.md

       text: >-
         These pads work like a charm.
 Soak up spills in seconds and hold up great.
 My shop’s never been cleaner or safer.

+# FAQ section
 faq:
+  titleColored: "F.A.Q."
+  questions:
+    - question: "What are Industrial Absorbent Pads (PIG Mats) used for?"
+      answer: >-
+        These pads are engineered to control spills by absorbing oils, solvents, and chemicals swiftly.
+Ideal for Nevada auto repair shops and dealerships, they ensure safety and maintain a clean work environment while supporting regulatory standards.
+    - question: "How much liquid can each pad absorb?"
+      answer: >-
+        Each pad is designed to absorb between 17 and 20 ounces of liquid, including motor oils and solvents.
+This high absorbency is crucial for busy Nevada service centers, ensuring efficient spill management and operational continuity.
+    - question: "Why are these pads cost-effective for my shop?"
+      answer: >-
+        Offered in bulk orders of 200 per case, these pads provide significant cost savings and reduce the need for frequent reorders.
+Nevada service centers benefit from lower costs per unit while maintaining a consistent supply for daily operations.
+    - question: "How do these pads improve workplace safety?"
+      answer: >-
+        By quickly containing spills, these pads minimize slip hazards and chemical exposure.
+In Nevada auto shops, they enhance workplace safety by ensuring spills are managed promptly, thus supporting OSHA standards and overall operational reliability.
+    - question: "What makes these pads durable under heavy use?"
+      answer: >-
+        Manufactured with advanced polypropylene fibers, these pads are tear-resistant and built for continuous heavy-duty use.
+Nevada dealerships and repair shops trust them to deliver consistent performance even under rigorous conditions.
+    - question: "Can these pads handle different types of liquids?"
+      answer: >-
+        Yes, these pads are versatile and can absorb a variety of liquids, including motor oils, solvents, and coolants.
+This multi-liquid capability makes them ideal for diverse spill scenarios in Nevada auto repair facilities.
+    - question: "How does fast shipping benefit Nevada shops?"
+      answer: >-
+        Fast shipping ensures that Nevada auto shops receive these essential pads promptly, reducing downtime during spill emergencies.
+Quick delivery helps maintain continuous operations and keeps your repair center running smoothly.
+---